Live migration with fall-forward TECH PREVIEW

 For more details, refer to the GitHub issue #360.

-During this phase, switch your application over from the target YugabyteDB database to the fall-forward database.
+During this phase, switch your application over from the target YugabyteDB database to the source-replica database.
 As this step is optional, perform it only if the target YugabyteDB database is not working as expected.

-yb-voyager fall-forward switchover --export-dir <EXPORT_DIR>
+yb-voyager initiate cutover to source-replica --export-dir <EXPORT_DIR>

-yb-voyager fall-forward status --export-dir <EXPORT_DIR>
+yb-voyager cutover status --export-dir <EXPORT_DIR>

 Suppose you have a scenario where,

-• import data or import data file command fails.
+• import data to source-replica command fails.

 • To resolve this issue, you delete some of the rows from the split files.